sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 **Exercise** Define the instance we are testing and the mocks Mockito should inject

-We are now going to define the unit we are testing and the mocks required by this unit to function.
-In Java, we'd do something like this:
+We are now going to define the unit we are testing and the mocks required by this unitto function.

+In Java, you could end up with something similar to the listing below.

 ```java
 @InjectMocks